supere989/patagontrace_localLLM/README.md

 You can switch temperature using the `--temp` argument (run without `--temp` to use the default value).

 To end the interactive chat, use either `bye`,`quit`,`q` or `ctrl+c`.

+### Data Confidentiality and Privacy
+Interaction with ChatGPT
+This tool utilizes OpenAI's ChatGPT to analyze network traffic data extracted from pcap files.
+It's important to understand that when using this tool, the data you provide (such as IP addresses, IMSIs, MSISDNs, and other network details) is sent to ChatGPT for analysis.

+# Data Handling
+Confidentiality: Please be aware that the data you input into the tool is processed by ChatGPT, which is a publicly available language model developed by OpenAI.
+Data Usage: The data sent to ChatGPT may be used by OpenAI to improve the performance and capabilities of their models.
+It's important to consider the sensitivity of the data you are analyzing with this tool.

+# User Responsibility
+It is the user's responsibility to ensure that the use of this tool and ChatGPT complies with applicable data protection laws and organizational policies.
+Users should be aware of the data they are sharing and should anonymize any sensitive or personally identifiable information before analysis.

+# Disclaimer
+The developers of this tool are not responsible for any data breaches or leaks that may occur due to the use of ChatGPT.
+Users should use this tool at their own risk and ensure they are comfortable with the data being shared with an external service.